twhui/SRGAN-PyTorch/README.md

 # SRGAN and SRResNet-pyTorch

-This repository contains the unoffical pyTorch re-implementation of <strong>SRGAN</strong> and also <strong>SRResNet</strong> in the paper <a href="https://arxiv.org/abs/1609.04802">Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network</a>, CVPR17.
+This repository contains the unoffical pyTorch implementation of <strong>SRGAN</strong> and also <strong>SRResNet</strong> in the paper <a href="https://arxiv.org/abs/1609.04802">Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network</a>, CVPR17.

 We closely followed the network structure, training strategy and training set as the orignal SRGAN and SRResNet.
 We also implemented <strong>subpixel convolution layer</strong> as <a href="https://arxiv.org/abs/1609.05158">Real-Time Single Image and Video Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network</a>, CVPR16. <a href="https://github.com/waihokwok">My collaborator</a> also shares contribution to this repository.